michaelhenkel/contrailmanual/cassandra.md

 </ol>
 ```
 IP='10.0.0.200' # the IP address configured on the database node
-DISCIP=vip # IP address, hostname of the Discovery server (config node).
+DISCIP='10.0.0.201' # IP address, hostname of the Discovery server (config node).
 Can also be the vip if load-balanced
 HOSTNAME=cas2 # the hostname of the database node
 ```